Gómez HR sinks Nats after Martinez ejection, Mets sweep

 IT’LL BE ALL RIGHT

-New York placed infielders Robinson Canó and Jeff McNeil on the injured list prior to the game, leaving the team without two regular position players.
+New York placed infielders Robinson Canó (left quad strain) and Jeff McNeil (tight left hamstring) on the injured list prior to the game, leaving the team without two regular position players.
 The Mets went with an all right-handed lineup against a right-handed starting pitcher for the second time in franchise history, according to the Elias Sports Bureau.

 TRAINER’S ROOM